retsyx/amity/README.md

 ./setup_amity enable
 ```

-Amity is now running.
-Now, close the terminal, and start playing with the remote.
+After this command Amity will run.
+Close the terminal, and start playing with the remote.

 ## Stopping Amity